Yemi A.D.

-Yemi Akinyemi Dele (born 4 November 1981) is a Czech choreographer, art director, performer, correspondent and artist.
-In December 2022, he was officially selected as one of eight dearMoon crew members.
-He will be aboard the first ever civilian lunar space mission in the history of mankind.
+Yemi Akinyemi Dele (born 4 November 1981) is a Czech multidisciplinary creative and serial entrepreneur.
+In December 2022, he was selected as one of eight crew members for dearMoon, a cancelled commercial lunar space mission.

 Life and career

-Yemi was born in Liberec to a Nigerian father and a Czech mother.
-Yemi's father studied at the University of Economics, Prague.
-When Yemi was four years old, his father visited his parents in Nigeria, however he was arrested as part of an armed coup and could not return to Czech Republic for another 18 years.
-Yemi's mother remarried and Yemi grew up with a stepfather.
-After a few years, Yemi contacted his father again and now he lives with his whole family in Prague.
+Yemi Akinyemi Dele was born in 1981 in Communist Czechoslovakia and grew up in Liberec.
+He was raised by Nigerian father who had previously studied at the University of Economics in Prague, and by Czech mother.
+At the age of four, his father was arrested as part of an armed coup and could not return to Czech Republic for another 18 years.
+With the advent of internet connectivity in Eastern Europe, Yemi utilized his technological skills to locate his long-lost father, resulting in the rediscovery of his father and an extended family unit.

-Yemi identifies as a queer man and advocates for the advancement of LGBTQ+ rights worldwide.
+In July 2010, he came out as gay.

 Career

 At the age of sixteen, Yemi moved to Prague for education and work.
 Soon, he began to teach dance in the Netherlands and Sweden and study Street dance in Los Angeles at MaDonna Grimes, a Hollywood dance school.

-In 1999, Yemi returned to Prague, Czech Republic where he founded JAD Dance Company (JAD DC), a Czech and international team of dancers and choreographers.
-Yemi's works and performances have been well received in many cities around the world including Tokyo, London, Barcelona, Bombay, Los Angeles, Shanghai, Paris and New York.
+In 1999, Yemi returned to Prague, Czech Republic, where he founded JAD Dance Company (JAD DC), a Czech and international team of dancers and choreographers.
+Yemi's works and performances have been-well received in many cities around the world including Tokyo, London, Barcelona, Bombay, Los Angeles, Shanghai, Paris and New York.

-With his interest in art, Yemi completed a degree at the Central European Advertising Art Institute, focusing on art directing and copyrighting.

-Yemi also produced the first music video of Ben Cristovao and the music video of American rapper Turbo T. Double's song ATOMS.
+Yemi also produced the first music video for Ben Cristovao and the music video of American rapper Turbo T. Double's song ATOMS.

-According to Yemi, his vision or driving force was "to showcase modern dance choreography throughout the world that reflects current global feelings, emotions and consciousness".
-He strives to use dance expression to represent the human connection with a fusion of cultures and societies, as well as explore individual authenticity and one's roots.